Functional ingredients to improve winemaking

 The tannins in Tan’Activ® provide many functions in both red and white wines, depending on their chemical structure.
 Below are the most important properties:

-Tannins enhance the antimicrobial properties of sulphur dioxide, inhibiting the growth of microorganisms.
+Tannins enhance the antimicrobial properties of sulfur dioxide, inhibiting the growth of microorganisms.

-The stabilisation of the colour during winemaking is a fundamental step to increase the longevity of a good red wine.
+The stabilization of the color during winemaking is a fundamental step to increase the longevity of a good red wine.
 The use of tannins, both hydrolysable and condensed, integrates the natural tannin textures present in wine and promotes the formation of stable complexes with anthocyanins in the case of red wines and flavonols in the case of white wines.
-Moreover tannins preserve the polyphenols naturally present in grapes, maintaining an unaltered typical taste and sensory perception.
+Moreover, tannins preserve the polyphenols naturally present in grapes, maintaining an unaltered typical taste and sensory perception.

 Improvement of the organoleptic characteristics of wines

-Tannins, especially the hydrolysable, give structure and flavour to wines that are lacking in texture and taste.
-The oak tannins enhance the smell and taste of the finest wines, bringing lovely vanilla and liquorice notes, as well as roundness and mouthfeel.
+Tannins, especially the hydrolysable, give structure and flavor to wines that are lacking in texture and taste.
+The oak tannins enhance the smell and taste of the finest wines, bringing lovely vanilla and licorice notes, as well as roundness and mouthfeel.
 They also mask the herbaceous and bitter notes of polyphenols.
-Among the condensed tannins, those from grapes and green tea are the most suitable for improving the structure and flavour profile of wines.
+Among the condensed tannins, those from grapes and green tea are the most suitable for improving the structure and flavor profile of wines.

 Capture of thiols

 Tannins are able to produce hydroperoxides and free radicals, which can complex and destroy thiols and mercaptans, which are responsible for the unpleasant smell typical of cabbage and onions.
 This bad smell is formed during alcoholic fermentation due to poor hygiene, the presence of lees and the excessive use of sulphiting agents.